AJWest22/MS1-resub/README.md

 The header section is the first section of the site and consists of a hero image with an animation, a welcome message on top of the hero image, and some intro text.

 ### About Section
-The about section consists of some text and an image.
+The about section consists of some text about the club and an image.
 The image was found on pexels.
 The image and texts were aligned using fload right and float left respectively.
-The text is used to offer some information on the club, its achivements, and its training locations.
+The text is used to offer some information on the club, its achivements, and its training locations and pool size.
 The image is used to lift the site a bit and add a bit of interest to the section.

 ### Squads Section
 The squads section offers information on the squads the club offers, from its Gold Squad that consists of National swimmers to its Learn to Swim section.
 The squads use alternating background colors and text colors, blue on white, and white on blue.
 This adds a bit of interest to the site, and adds to the design of the site.
 The colors are also Monson Swimming Clubs chosen colors, so they are used to reinforce the club.